joshcrain/joshcrain.io/notes/2020/becoming-a-front-end-master.md

 date: 2020-03-16
 ---

-<span class="dropcap">R</span>ecently, I encountered [an article](https://css-tricks.com/become-a-front-end-master-in-2020-with-these-10-project-ideas/) last November from Chris Coyer which was very helpful.
+Recently, I encountered [an article](https://css-tricks.com/become-a-front-end-master-in-2020-with-these-10-project-ideas/) last November from Chris Coyer which was very helpful.
 This last year has been really rough for a number of reasons.
 I haven’t felt like myself, much less a _front-end master_.
 Chris’ article prompted me to explore some new things in the free moments I have and practice my skills in small but meaningful ways.
 In the following weeks and months I followed the recommendations—and I’ve learned a lot.

 ##  Try out a static site generator
 Check.
 This site uses [Eleventy](https://www.11ty.io) for static site generation.
 Changes are tracked with Git and pushed to [a Github repo](https://github.com/joshcrain/eleventy-intro) using command line.
 The site is deployed automatically by Netlify using [continuous deployment](https://docs.netlify.com/site-deploys/create-deploys/#deploy-with-git).